 In fact, they have changed with each pregnancy.
 Some of what bothered me with one child changed when I had three.
 (It really is amazing what making a human does to your own body, both physically and emotionally.)

 Before kids, chaos was welcomed; I thrived in it.
-I was quite literally the ideal babysitter and I never lacked for jobs.
+I was quite literally the ideal babysitter and I never lacked jobs.
 It was nothing for me to have a house full of kids to babysit; the more the merrier.
 But now…I can barely survive my three, let alone anyone else’s kids.
 Ha!

-My tolerance level for noise and activity have changed so drastically over the years that I hardly recognize myself at times.
+My tolerance level for noise and activity has changed so drastically over the years that I hardly recognize myself at times.
 There came a time when I had to realize that I am not the same person I once was and need to stop putting myself in situations that are stressful.

 That was so needed and has helped me tremendously.
 When I recognize my limits and stay within them, I am a much more patient person.